 “In Christ, all things hold together.”
 Col. 1:17

 In the midst of an increasingly post-Christian West, there is a need to articulate a Christian worldview that can dialogue with and also challenge neighbouring worldviews.
 This is both an intellectual labour and a spiritual struggle.
 What follows is an introduction to the basics for a Biblical worldview.
 While James K. A. Smith has championed the more embodied and comprehensive concept of “cultural liturgies,” Charles Taylor impressed us with the versatility of the idea of “social imaginaries,” and terms like “myth” and “(meta)narrative” have considerable value in revealing the structure of our lives, worldview still has conceptual worth for a student.
-Worldviews are the more conscious cognitive frameworks of cultural liturgies and social imaginaries.
+Worldviews are the more conscious intellectual frameworks of cultural liturgies and social imaginaries.
+That said, many remain unaware they even have a worldview.

 Everyone has a worldview–whether they articulate it or not.
 The term can be a helpful short-hand way of speaking of a person’s “basic beliefs about reality” or their “framing story through which they see the universe.”
 The word itself is not in the Bible, but the Bible certainly offers the believer a worldview.
 To intentionally think about your worldview (whoever you are) can be a coherent and consistent way to faithfully engage culture and avoid the pitfall of anti-intellectualism.
 If you are a Christian, while its true the Bible doesn’t directly talk about every cultural reality we encounter today, a Biblical worldview certainly can be applied to every single aspect of one’s life—and every corner of the classroom.

 Let me set up a simple contrast to make it more vivid.
-Three short words can be used to describe one theme the culture of the university today: “publish or perish.”
+Three short words can be used to describe one theme in university culture today: “publish or perish.”
 Life, in this picture, is about scrambling after seductive but elusive goals with a calculating, competitive eye cast towards others.
 Being crazy-busy is normal, protecting yourself is an instinctual response in the presence of others, and your long-term security becomes a permanent anxiety.

 The Christian worldview is a universe away from that pursuit.
 It, too, can be summarized in three short words: “love or perish.”
-Life, in this picture, is about building a culture of generosity around you, a culture that is conscientious about the needs of neighbours, seeks to nurture beauty, and guards what is true.
+Life, in this picture, is about building a culture of generosity around you, a culture that is conscientious about the needs of neighbours, seeks to nurture beauty, and guards what is true; all this, in imitation of the model, master, and messiah, Jesus Christ.

-To be brief, five notes on the basics of Christian worldview thinking:
+To be brief, five notes on the basics of Christian worldview thinking that we aim to cultivate in Global Scholars Canada:

 God saves us, but not so we can die and fly to some heaven light years away.
 He saves us to recruit us for his earthy mission of renewal.
 As one Chinese professor who recently became a Christian said to me: “This is a theology of life, not a theology of the knife!”
 Worldview is about imagining another world is possible–a planet better than the one handed down to us.
 We join Christ in his great renewal project, leaning towards a new creation.